creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-11-21-Statistical_significance.md

 - a statistically significant result does not prove some other hypothesis.

 # P-value
 The **null hypothesis** is generally that there is **no effect** or no difference between groups.
-The **alternative** hypothesis is that there is a **difference**, this is the effect we are investigating.The p-value is based on the assumption that the null hypothesis is true.
+The **alternative** hypothesis is that there is a **difference**, this is the effect we are investigating.
+The p-value is based on the assumption that the null hypothesis is true.
 It tells us the probability of observing our data under that assumption.

 The **p-value** is a **probability** and we can be wrong with the statement used.
 The p-value depends on the data and the assumptions of the test, it can lead to false conclusions.